tomer981/micro-service-template/README.md

     * Can add check if playerId exist before adding to score and leaderboard
     * depend on the load maybe it will be good to add replica for mongodb for game score
     * add security to rabbitmq and mongo
-* fix needed: load env right now need to push to server the .env and run "npm run build" and "npm run start" to start the program